Li Ju (Jin dynasty)

 Li Ju (died c.July 325), courtesy name Shihui, was a Chinese military general and warlord of the Jin dynasty (266–420).
-During and after the fall of Western Jin, he was a wuzhu (塢主; literally "castle master") in the northern Henan region who fought for control with the Han-Zhao and Later Zhao states over the former Jin capital, Luoyang, which had been lost after the Disaster of Yongjia in 311.
+During and after the fall of Western Jin, he was a manor lord (塢主; wùzhǔ) in the northern Henan region who fought for control with the Han-Zhao and Later Zhao states over the former Jin capital, Luoyang, which had been lost after the Disaster of Yongjia in 311.
 He had much success initially, even briefly recovering the city at one point, but was eventually overwhelmed and forced to withdraw.
 While attempting to join the Eastern Jin dynasty at Jiankang in 325, he was involved in a horse riding accident and died from his injuries.

 Early life

 Li Ju was a native of Pingyang Commandery (平陽; west of present-day Linfen, Shanxi).
 When he was a child, it was said that he displayed adult-like leadership whenever he played with the other children.
 After growing up, he became a local official and was later appointed by Sima Rong as a General of the Serrated Gates for escorting his county prefect to Chang'an.
 Li distinguished himself during the campaign against Qi Wannian in the late 290s, which earned him the title of Marquis of Dongming Village.

 When he returned to Pingyang, he was made the commandery's new Protector.
 It was then when an attempt on Li's life was made.
 The Administrator of Pingyang, Song Zhou (宋胄), wanted to replace Li with his kinsman Wu Ji (吳畿).
 Li thus pretended to be ill to allow Wu to replace him.
 Wu received the position, but became afraid that Li may one day return to retake his office.
 For good measures, Wu sent an assassin after Li but with the help of a friend, he barely escaped with his life.